-- Company name;
+- Company name and legal form of the company;

-- Company registered number (this number is provided by the Registrar on incorporation);
+- Place of registration and registered number(this number is provided by the Registrar on incorporation);

 - Annual Return Date (i.e. the annual return date unless altered in accordance with section 346);

 - Financial year covered by the return (i.e. financial statements laid or to be laid before the AGM of the company held during the period to which the Annual Return relates);

 - Registered office address;

 - Other addresses (required if statutory registers are not kept at the registered office);

 - Company secretary's name and address;

 - Details of any political donations made by the company;

 - Authorised share capital;

 - Issued share capital;

 - List of members;

 - List of persons who have ceased to be members since the last return;

 - Details of shares transferred since the last return;

 - Directors' names;

 - Directors' dates of birth;

 - Directors' addresses;

 - Directors' occupations;

 - Details of directors' other directorships.

-Documents to be Annexed to the Annual Return as Laid or to be Laid before the AGM112
+Documents to be Annexed to the Annual Return as Laid or to be Laid before the AGM121

-- the statutory financial statements of the company; - the directors' report, including any group directors' report, and - the statutory auditors' report on those financial statements and that directors' report.
+- the statutory financial statements of the company; - the directors' report, including any group directors' report, and - the statutory auditors' report on those financial statements and the directors' report.

-Filing Exemptions Available for 'Small' and 'Medium' Companies
+Filing Exemptions Available for specific Companies

-Exemptions are available to certain companies whereby they may not be required to furnish all of the above.
-These exemptions apply to private companies qualifying as either 'small' or 'medium' size companies.
+Exemptions are available to certain companies based on size whereby they may not be required to furnish all of the above documents to the Registrar.